jundalisay/pp/content/en/faq.md

 {{< l a="Pantrypoints" >}}
 Yes.
 It is totally different from the current money-and-gold-based economic system which mines for precious metals and crypto at the expense of the environment.

-This was used by the Khmer Empire (Cambodia) to grow wealthy through foreign trade until they got greedy and maxed out their rice production by destroying their forests which ironically caused a drought which killed the system.
+A grain-based system was used by the Khmer Empire (Cambodia) to grow wealthy through foreign trade.
+But they got greedy and maxed out their rice production by destroying their forests which ironically caused a drought which killed the system.
 {{< /r >}}